On This Page

 Let us walk through a complete domestic bill calculation with a real example.

-Step 1: Identify the Applicable Slab
+Step 1: Identify the Tier

-Step 2: Calculate Energy Charges
+Step 2: Calculate Energy Charges Slab-by-Slab (Telescopic)

 Step 3: Add Fixed Charges